 - Sound design for film and video

-A native of Southern California, Eddie Ashworth is a twenty year veteran of the music industry and has produced, recorded or mixed innumerable albums and singles, including those by such popular international artists as Sublime, Pennywise, Izzy Stradlin (of Guns ‘n’ Roses), The Long Beach Dub Allstars, Tommy Shaw, Great White, Unwritten Law, Dokken, Frenzal Rhomb, Eastern Youth, Pink Noise Test, and many others.
+A native of Southern California, Eddie Ashworth is a thirty year veteran of the music industry and has produced, recorded or mixed innumerable albums and singles, including those by such popular international artists as Sublime, Pennywise, Izzy Stradlin (of Guns ‘n’ Roses), The Long Beach Dub Allstars, Tommy Shaw, Great White, Unwritten Law, Dokken, Frenzal Rhomb, Eastern Youth, Pink Noise Test, and many others.
 He has produced sessions in many major studios in the United States, as well as facilities in Japan, Australia, England, Denmark and Ireland.